nathanielshak/advancedprogramming/Lesson10/README.md

 Second, figure our your recursive calls.
 This should be very similar to flood fill - you should look in all four directions from the current cell.

 For this maze, your function should return True:

 ![](maze_0.png)

 For this maze, your function should return False:

 ![](maze_unsolvable.png)

 ### Challenge

-Write the `sum_to_target_challenge` function so that it returns the path to the goal, or None if the maze is not solvable.
+Write the `solve_maze_challenge` function so that it returns the path to the goal, or None if the maze is not solvable.
 Specifically, it should return a list of strings saying which directions to move.
 For this maze, your function should return `['down', 'down', 'right', 'right', 'right', 'right', 'up' ,'up', 'right', 'right', 'down', 'down', 'down', 'down']`:

 ![](maze_0.png)

 The function you'll write in this section should be similar to `solve_maze`.
 The base cases and recursive calls are actually the same - you just need to change the return values to return the path instead of only `True` or `False`.

 When writing the recursive call, it might help to assume that it correctly solves the subproblem, then modify the return value to be the solution of the main problem.

-For example, suppose you recursively call `sum_to_target_challenge` on the cell below the current cell (the cell at `(x, y + 1)`) and it returns a list (not None).
-The solution to the maze, then, is to move down from the current cell, then follow the solution that the recursive call returned.
+For example, suppose you recursively call `solve_maze_challenge` on the cell below the current cell (the cell at `(x, y + 1)`) and it returns a list (not None), which means that that list is the path that would take you from the cell at `(x, y + 1)` to the goal.
+The solution to the maze, then, is to move down from the current cell, then follow the path that the recursive call returned.
 In Python, you can add something to the beginning of a list by adding two lists together - for example, `['down'] + x` is a copy of the list `x` with `'down'` added to the beginning.

 > Hint: Don't forget to check if the recursive call's return value is None before modifying and returning it.